Satipatthana Sutta: Dating

-While elements of the Satipathana sutta can be found in the Saṃyutta Nikāya and the Saṃyukta Āgama, which belong to the oldest strata of the Buddhist suttas, the elaborate Maha Satipatthana Sutta exists only in the Theravada Digha Nikaya.
+The Saṃyutta Nikāya (and the Saṃyukta Āgama) have a section dedicated to the topic of satipaṭṭhāna, which belong to the oldest strata of the Buddhist suttas, the elaborate Mahāsatipaṭṭhāna Sutta exists only in the Theravāda Dīgha Nikāya.
 Bhante Sujato postulates that the sutta was compiled from elements from other suttas as late as 20 BCE.

 Title translation and related literature

 is a compound of sati, mindfulness; and either ', "foundation," or ', "presence."
 The compound term can be interpreted as ' ("foundation of mindfulness") or ', "presence of mindfulness".
-According to Anālayo, the analysis of the term as ', "presence of mindfulness," is a more etymologically correct derivation as ' appears both throughout the Pali Canon and in the Sanskrit translation of this sutta; whereas the ' is only found in the Abhidhamma and post-nikaya Pali commentary.
+According to Bhikkhu Anālayo, the analysis of the term as ', "presence of mindfulness," is a more etymologically correct derivation as ' appears both throughout the Pali Canon and in the Sanskrit translation of this sutta; whereas the ' is only found in the Abhidhamma and post-nikaya Pali commentary.

 English translations of the title, "," include: